vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

 **We are actively working on supporting different message queues and data stores.
 Look for those to become available shortly**

 ## AWS SQS
+Be sure to follow the [AWS SQS Setup Guide](setup-sqs) first to get the values you need to configure here.

 ```yaml
 vinyldns {